 So what changed?
 Well, the first thing was the physical and mental torture that were hangovers!
 I got really bad hangovers, even from one or two drinks and felt so sick the next day.
 But far worse was the mental hangovers - at this point in my life I was feeling good, happy, connected to myself and the world around me.
 Being hungover felt like going to back to the pain of my past - feeling anxious, insecure, less than, disconnected.
 I started to ask myself if a few glasses of wine was worth it?

-I was learning how to tune into and listen to my instinct and open myself up to guidance from the universe and I found when I drunk (even one glass) I couldn't do that anymore.
+I was learning how to tune into and listen to my instinct and open myself up to guidance from life and I found when I drunk (even one glass) I couldn't do that anymore.
 It felt like drinking was blocking me from accessing my best self, who for the first time in my life I was starting to like and trust.

 But one of the main reasons I was still having the odd glass of wine, if I’m honest, was to fit in.
 To be able to share in the giddy joy of the first glass of prosecco or sit with a friend to share a bottle.
 I wasn’t sure what my social life or friendships would look like if I was the one nursing a water all night.